217 installments • 100%

 I am married with four children.
 My husband is a primary school teacher.
 Thanks to God, my eldest son secured a job and is working towards cementing his career.
 The second born has just started his small business.
 My third born is in his 3rd year of university.
 He has been helping me out so much over the holidays in running my cereals business.
 He is very interested in joining me after university to try and scale this business.
-My only daughter, the last born, is in her 3rd year in high school.
-She would love to study in University to become a doctor.
+My only daughter, the last born, is in her 1st year in the university.
+She's studying for a career in the tourism & hospitality industry.
 It has been quite a struggle educating my children, but it is with God’s glory that we have managed.

 Zidisha was very pivotal when I decided to start my business.
 A business, for me, was not only a means of meeting the needs of my community and creating a source of income, but also a way of liberating myself and empowering more of the people around me.
 I have always had a passion for helping people in need.
 Throughout my teaching career, I have lived with and accommodated different persons and treated them as family; ranging from a few orphaned kids, a HIV Positive girl, a son of a single mother, to my nieces who needed financial support.
 I do not do all these because I had any adequate financial capability, but rather because I felt it was the right thing to.
 That is why I look at my business as a means of not only empowering myself, but most importantly, a way of empowering my customers and persons I care about.
 That is my passion.